Student Disciplinary Regulations (Code of Conduct)

 5.5.3 Interim Suspension of Organizational Privileges

-The OSC Administrator or Dean of Students may order that a student/campus organization be immediately denied university privileges and be excluded from activities on the campus when the student/campus organization's continued activity on the campus may constitute a significant danger to safety, property or campus welfare.
+The OSC Administrator or Dean of Students may order that a student/campus organization be immediately denied university privileges and be excluded from activities on the campus when the student/campus organization's continued presence on the campus creates a continuing danger to persons or property or constitutes an ongoing threat of disruption to the academic process.
 The student/campus organization will receive a written notice stating the reasons for the interim suspension and the time and place of the hearing to be held within five business days.
 The hearing will be before the Dean of Students.
-At the time of the hearing, the university shall show probable cause why interim suspension is warranted, and the organization shall have the opportunity to show why interim suspension is not warranted.
+At the time of the hearing, the university shall show probable cause why interim suspension is warranted, and the student/campus organization shall have the opportunity to show why interim suspension is not warranted.

-In addition to this internal university No Contact Notice, complainants are advised that other similar options exist under Iowa law pursuant to civil and criminal proceedings.
-If criminal domestic abuse charges are filed against the accused the court will automatically impose a criminal No Contact Order pursuant to Iowa Code Chapter 664A.
+In addition to this internal university Restricted Contact Notice, individuals are advised that other similar options exist under Iowa law pursuant to civil and criminal proceedings.
+If criminal domestic abuse charges are filed against a person the court will automatically impose a criminal No Contact Order pursuant to Iowa Code Chapter 664A.
 For other crimes, the court has the ability to impose a No Contact Order as well.
 If no criminal charges are filed, but the complainant is involved in a domestic relationship with the accused, the complainant may apply to the court for a Civil Protective Order under Iowa Code Chapter 236. top

 5.5.5 Interim Removal from University Housing

-The OSC Administrator or Dean of Students may order that a student be immediately removed from university housing when the student's continued presence constitutes an ongoing risk to property and / or to the safety and well-being of other students in the community.
-The student will receive a written notice stating the reasons for the interim removal and the time and place of the hearing to be held within two business days.
+The OSC Administrator or Dean of Students may order that a student be immediately removed from university housing as an interim action when the student's continued presence creates a continuing danger to persons or property or constitutes an ongoing threat of disruption to the university’s programs, activities, or services.
+The student will receive a written notice stating the reasons for the interim removal and the time and place of the hearing to be held within three calendar days.
 The hearing will be before the Dean of Students.

 At the time of the hearing, the university shall show probable cause why interim removal from university housing is warranted, and the student shall have the opportunity to show why interim removal from university housing is not warranted.

-Other Interim Measures are available for implementation prior to the final outcome of a disciplinary hearing to assist in ensuring the safety and well-being of university students in our educational setting.
-Implementation will depend on the specific facts and circumstances of each case but may include such measures as referrals for support services, changing on-campus living and dining arrangements, and/or adjusting academic courses, schedules and assignments or on-campus employment obligations for the involved students.
-When imposing interim measures, the OSC must work closely with the involved university departments and should minimize the burden on the complainant with the goal of ensuring the complainant’s continuing educational needs while also respecting the accused student’s rights.
+Other interim actions are available for implementation prior to the final outcome of a disciplinary hearing to assist in ensuring the safety and well-being of the university community or to prevent the unreasonable disruption of university programs, activities, or services.
+Implementation of such interim actions will depend on the specific facts and circumstances of each case but may include such measures as referrals for support services, changing on-campus living and dining arrangements, and/or adjusting academic courses, schedules and assignments or on-campus employment obligations for the involved students.
+When imposing interim actions, the OSC will work closely with involved university departments.

-At any time before the hearing, if the OSC Administrator and the accused student or student/campus organization reach agreement upon a reasonable sanction for conduct, the parties may enter into an agreed resolution which shall be binding upon approval by the Dean of Students.
+At any time before a hearing or adjudication under these regulations, if the OSC Administrator and the accused student or student/campus organization reach agreement upon a reasonable sanction for conduct, the parties may enter into an agreed resolution which shall be binding upon approval by the Dean of Students.
 Discussions regarding agreed resolutions shall not be introduced against the accused as evidence of responsibility in disciplinary hearings. top

 5.7.1 Jurisdiction of the SCHB; Waiver of SCHB Hearing